 MORERA: Do you have fun when you make love?

 VERSACE: Of course.
 The first thing I really enjoy is to make love, after comes the music.
 And I love very much the night after every fashion show when I have all those invitations to parties and I stay quiet at home by myself.

-THIS ARTICLE INTIALLY APPEARED IN THE NOVEMBER 1977 ISSUE OF INTERVIEW.
+THIS ARTICLE INITIALLY APPEARED IN THE 1977 NOVEMBER ISSUE OF INTERVIEW.